-As outlined in this section, the District will grant leave to a pregnant employee.
+The School District will grant leave to a pregnant employee as outlined in this section.

 - 1. A pregnant employee may continue in active employment as late into the pregnancy as the employee desires if they can fulfill the requirements of their position. - 2.
 A pregnant employee may use available sick leave time for any medically related absences during the pregnancy. - 3.
-A pregnant administrator is entitled to a leave of absence at any time between the commencement of their pregnancy and the child's birth, provided documentation for time off is supported by FMLA or ADA rules guidelines.
+A non-substitute/non-temporary pregnant employee is entitled to a leave of absence at any time between the commencement of their pregnancy and the child's birth, provided documentation for time off is supported by FMLA or ADA guidelines.
 Such leave, except in the case of medical necessity, will be unpaid leave.
 Such requests should be made at least thirty (30) days before the date the employee desires to start their leave and include the leave length.
-If the pregnancy causes a medical emergency, the employee shall be granted a leave immediately upon their request and certification of the emergency from an attending physician.

-- 4. An employee granted such a leave will be returned to the same assignment or comparable and equal in pay and benefits as determined by the administration. - 5.
+If the pregnancy causes a medical emergency, the employee shall be granted a leave immediately upon their request and certification of the emergency from an attending physician. - 4.
+An employee granted such a leave will be returned to the same assignment or comparable and equal pay and benefits as determined by the administration. - 5.
 Upon the child's birth, an employee on pregnancy leave is entitled to maternity leave and maternity benefits outlined in the Maternity Leave section. - 6.
 The leave will be consistent with and shall not interfere with any employee's rights under the Family Medical Leave Act (FMLA).